 Gastroesophageal reflux disease (GERD) is a digestive disease that occurs when acid or stomach bile flows into the esophagus.
 It’s common for a person to develop both GERD and IBS.
 The two conditions have similar symptoms and impact similar regions of the body.

 Veterans can receive a VA disability rating between 0% and 80% for GERD, depending on the severity of symptoms they experience and how much it impacts their health.
 If a veteran’s GERD is linked to their service-connected IBS, they could be owed additional monthly VA compensation for GERD.
+You’ll want to work with a VA disability lawyer to get a GERD and IBS VA rating and not get your application thrown out for pyramiding.

 VA rating for hemorrhoids secondary to IBS